Learn how the complaint process works

 3. Company response

 The company reviews your complaint, communicates with you as needed, and reports back about the steps taken or that will be taken on the issue you identify in your complaint.
+Companies generally respond in 15 days.
+In some cases, the company will let you know their response is in progress and provide a final response in 60 days.

 4. Complaint published